kbabbington-ms/azure-ai-bicep-modules-kmb/README.md

 ---

-**⚠️ Security Notice**: These modules implement security best practices by default.
-Always review configurations before production deployment and ensure they meet your organization's specific security requirements.
+**⚠️ Security Notice**: These modules and policy definitions implement security best practices by default.
+Always review configurations and policy assignments before production deployment and ensure they meet your organization's specific security and compliance requirements.